h-lakshman/desktop-app/README.md

 The `monitoring_sessions.csv` file contains the following columns:

 - session_id: Unique identifier for each monitoring session (timestamp-based)
+- task_name: Name of the task being monitored
 - start_time: ISO 8601 formatted start time
 - end_time: ISO 8601 formatted end time
 - actions: Semicolon-separated list of actions in chronological order, where each action is formatted as: